davetron5000/optparse-plus/tutorial/7_logging_debugging.md

 Occasionally, you might *always* want the exceptions to leak through.
 For example, if your app is being run as part of some other system that you don't have precise control over, such as [monit][monit], the backtrace will tell you what went wrong if the system can't properly start your app.
 In this case, use the method `leak_exceptions` to permanently show the backtrace.
-Note that this method will only leak excepetions that aren't of type `Methadone::Error`.
+Note that this method will only leak exceptions that *aren't* of type `Methadone::Error`.